Examining and Criticizing of Sacred Science in the View of Seyyed Hussein Nasr

 Fatemeh Ahmadi

-Seyyed Hussein Nasr believes that science and religion were complemented and divine in ancient ages.
+Abstract Seyyed Hussein Nasr believes that science and religion were complemented and divine in ancient ages.
 In middle ages they were divine also but in new ages and Contemporary centuries.
-He says that real science is not the contrast with real religion and the study of sacred science and real religion is one ...
-Read More
+He says that real science is not the contrast with real religion and the study of sacred science and real religion is one of the fascinating areas of human inquiry.
+In this case, the particular concern of this paper is to explore the interface of science and religion.

 Examination of Avicenna’s and Mollā Sadrā’s View on the Concept of God